KBNLresearch/europeananp-ner/README.md

 [national library of the Netherlands](http://kb.nl/en/research).
 If you are looking for a project which does more interaction with the core of
-Stanford-NER, take a peek at the project from our colleagues INL, [Institute for Dutch Lexicology](http://www.inl.nl/our-work-and-working-methods) [INL-NERT](https://github.com/INL/NERT), although they are seperate branches now, there is a desire to intergrate both in the future.
+Stanford-NER, take a peek at the project from our colleagues INL, [Institute for Dutch Lexicology](http://www.inl.nl/our-work-and-working-methods) [INL-NERT](https://github.com/INL/NERT), although they are separate branches now, there is a desire to integrate both in the future.

+## Input formats

+The following input formats are implemented:

+* ALTO 1.0
+* HTML
+* Mets
+* MPEG21 DIDL
+* Text

+## Output formats

 The following output formats are implemented:

-* ALTO-with-Alternatives (a.k.a. inline ALTO)
 * ALTO [2.1 (soon to be replaced with 3.0)](http://www.loc.gov/standards/alto/v3/alto-3-0.xsd)
+* ALTO-with-Alternatives (aka. inline ALTO)
+* BIO
+* CSV
 * HTML
-* CSV
-* SQL
+* SQL(db)

 ## Building